 About the strategy

-The Pickering Brook and Surrounds Sustainability and Tourism Strategy will provide strategic planning guidance for tourism-related growth within the Perth Hills.
+The Pickering Brook and Surrounds Sustainability and Tourism Strategy (the Strategy) will provide strategic planning guidance for tourism and agriculture-related growth within the Perth Hills.

 Tourism development initiatives, including the potential growth of agritourism and the potential expansion of the Pickering Brook townsite will be investigated as part of developing the Strategy.

-A Project Task Force and Project Working Group has been established, with representatives from the Western Australian Planning Commission (WAPC), relevant State government agencies, and the cities of Kalamunda and Armadale.
+A Project Taskforce has been established, supported by a Project Working Group with representatives from relevant State Government agencies, and the cities of Kalamunda and Armadale.

 This project aims to: